mblayman/mattlayman.com/content/blog/2021-02-06-how-to-htmx-django.md

 * When a user clicks "Delete?," that user will be prompted with a standard browser alert box with the question from `hx-confirm`.
+    This works for each task `div`
+    because htmx will inherit attributes
+    from its parent content.
+    Using attributes from parents can reduce the amount of extra markup in your output.
 * If the user confirms,
     htmx will send a `DELETE` request
     to a URL like `/tasks/42/delete/`